History of Arbor Day

 However, Arbor Day is purely American in origin.
 It was first observed in the State of Nebraska in 1872.
 The first official Arbor Day Celebration was held in Cincinnati, Ohio in 1882, and two new elements were entered into observance.
 First, the day was declared a school festival; second, the practice of planting a memorial tree was inaugurated.
 These new developments were largely responsible for the acceptance of Arbor Day over the rest of the United States.

 Arbor Day became an official day of observance in Mississippi in 1926.
 Later, the second Friday in February was firmly adopted as the day on which the state would annually observe Arbor Day.

 Arbor Day Events, Tree Giveaways, and Sales Across Mississippi

 Visit our Guide to Arbor Day events, tree giveaways, and sales across the state, listed by county.

-For Arbor Day 2021, Governor Tate Reeves proclaimed February 12 as Arbor Day and the week following as Tree Planting Week.
+For Arbor Day 2022, Governor Tate Reeves proclaimed Friday, February 11th as Arbor Day and the following week February 11-17th as Tree Planting Week.